Skip to main content

 Netherlands Association of Registered Controllers (VRC)

-VRC was established in 1988 as a voluntary membership organization for those who offer services in management accounting, financial accounting, integrated reporting, strategic control and risk management, and corporate governance.
-The VRC offers a designation of Registered Controller to members who successfully complete the Executive Master of Finance and Control program.
-It also requires continuing professional development for its members, adherence to a Code of Ethics, and maintains an I&D system to regulate its members.
+The VRC offers the Registered Controller designation to members who successfully complete the Executive Master of Finance and Control program and meet the relevant professional experience requirements.
+The association also establishes continuing professional development requirements for its members, requires adherence to a Code of Ethics, and maintains an investigations and disciplinary (I&D) system applicable to its membership.

-VRC is a member of IFAC and Accountancy Europe.
+The VRC is a member of IFAC and Accountancy Europe.

 Nederlandse Beroepsorganisatie van Accountants (NBA Netherlands)